tgres/tgres/README.txt

 It is presently work-in-progress, still under development, things in flux.

+As of Jul 2016, Tgres is clustered.
+I'll be describing it in more detail in a blog post.

 Tgres can receive data using Graphite Text, UDP and Pickle protocols, as well as Statsd (counters, gauges and timers).
 It supports enough of a Graphite HTTP API to be usable with